Headings

 Creating headers is more involved than simply bolding or emphasizing heading or title information.
 In Microsoft Office products (including Word), you can only create headings using the Styles feature.
 The image below shows where to create headings in Word’s Styles pane.

-- Getting an overview of the contents before reading
+- Getting an overview of the content before reading

 - Jumping to a particular section